on2-dev/killcommand/README.md

 ~$ killcommand top
 ```

-start daemon ignoring glimpse and blender processes
+Start daemon ignoring glimpse and blender processes.<br/>
-Also, will alert if any process reaches 50% of CPU, and automatically kill any process that crosses the 80% limit (except the ignored ones):
+Also, will alert if any process reaches 50% of CPU and automatically kill any process that crosses the 80% limit (except the ignored ones):
 ```sh
 ~$ killcommand --alert=50 --limit=80 --ignore=glimpse --ignore=blender
 ```